halexkang/halexkang/README.md

 ### Hi 👋 my name is Alex!
-I'm a :fire: passionate software engineer always looking for opportunities to learn.
+I'm a :fire: passionate software engineer always looking for opportunities to learn.]
+I like to:
-- :building_construction: I like to build things!
-Check out my pinned projects
+- :building_construction: build things from scratch
-- :memo: I like to write about programming concepts that im currently learning (blog)
+- :memo: write about programming concepts on my [blog]()
-- :open_book: I like to read books and share my takeaways
+- :open_book: read technical books and share my takeaways also on my [blog]()
 - :star: Fun fact: I speak :us: English & :kr: Korean